dzzhang96/dzzhang96.github.io/Research/AR-based Surgical Navigation.md

 Proposed a coordinate-measurement solution using the *FaroArm*, a high-precision measuring robotic arm, to evaluate the accuracy of the virtual lumbar spine model reconstructed from CT images.
 A **landmark registration algorithm** was used for calibration.
 The error from the reconstruction procedures for the virtual model were quantified.

-{% include image.html url="/images/hololens.jpg" caption="Framework of AR based Surgical Navigation System" width=650 align="center" %}
+{% include image.html url="/images/hololens.jpg" caption="Framework of AR based Spine Surgical Navigation System" width=650 align="center" %}

-Developed an AR based surgical navigation system for high-quality visualization and accurate navigation during the spine surgery.
-This includes the **calibration** of *HoloLens* and *Polaris NDI* (a surgical tool tracking device), the **registration** between real and virtual models
+Developed an AR-based surgical navigation system for high-quality visualization and accurate navigation during the spine surgery.
+This includes the **calibration** of *HoloLens* and surgical instruments using *Polaris NDI* (a surgical tool tracking device), the **registration** between real and virtual models

-**Part A:**
+**Part 1:**
-This part includes the surgical routes planning and unifying the coordinate systems of CT data, virtual/real models.
+This part is the registration procedure linking the coordinate systems of virtual spine in CT image data with real patient.
+Landmark registration can be used if corresponding fiducial markers are selected.
+Surface registration is another approach by sliding the probe on the surface of bone to collect a seires of points.
+Others registration methods depend on X-ray/DRR registration using C-arm or O-arm.

-**Part B:**
+**Part 2:**
-An interfaced software includes the function of calibration of Polaris NDI and shows the real-time surgical routes on CT images.
-The probe and passive 4-marker rigid body on the spine are used for Polaris NDI to track the position and orientation of the spine and surgical tools.
+The calibration of the surgical instruments.
+We use the tip of the probe to touch the tip of the drill and keep their axis aligned with each other.

-**Part C:**
+**Part 3:**
-Automatic segmentation of vertebra using deep learning (a variation of U-net) and then 3D reconstruction.
+Automatic segmentation of vertebra using deep learning (variations of U-net) and then 3D reconstruction.

-**Part D:**
+**Part 4:**
+The calibration of HoloLens.
+A calibration cube was 3d printed and the dual quaternion can serve as a quick calibration algorithm.
 An UWP is deployed into HoloLens which receives only real-time data and does not get involved in the computation.

 ***Screenshot of the navigation software under development:***
 {% include image.html url="/images/software.jpg" caption="AR based Surgical Navigation Software" width=650 align="center" %}